agency42/agency42-website/content/case-studies/daybloom-social-media-automation.md

 Early deployments with founding partners validate that Daybloom's Character Lab, Story Engine, and Memory System can be adapted to diverse use cases—from branded AI reps on Twitter to community characters living in Discord.

 ### Scalable Architecture
-**Message Processing Capacity**: Current 5,000 weekly messages demonstrate platform's ability to handle substantial interaction volume while maintaining memory coherence and personality consistency.
+**Message Processing Capacity**: Early loads demonstrate the platform's ability to handle substantial interaction volume while maintaining memory coherence and personality consistency.

 **Multi-Platform Support**: Agents operating across Twitter, Discord, and other platforms simultaneously, maximizing reach and engagement opportunities.